stcucufa/epistrophy/README.md

 Epistrophy works at a much lower level than Esterel, so a construct like `[await A || await B]` requires spawning two fibers, setting up event listeners, and joining.
-The solution to both of these problems is higher-level timing and synchrnonization constructs that will enhance the expressivity of Epistrophy, and which are under active development.
+The solution to both of these problems is higher-level timing and synchronization constructs that will enhance the expressivity of Epistrophy, and which are under active development.